-Mount apatite is named for the mineral "apatite" found there in the geologic features.

-Exploration of Mount Apatite began as early as 1839 when records show that three specimens of tourmaline were added to the collection of the Maine State Geologist.
-Over the course of the next 100 years, some remarkable finds have added to the renown of Mt.
-Apatite as a great place to look for semi-precious stones and other minerals.
+Mount Apatite is named for the mineral "apatite" found in the geologic features.
+Exploration of Mount Apatite began as early as 1839, when records show that three specimens of tourmaline were added to the collection of the Maine State Geologist.
+Over the years, remarkable finds have added to the renown of Mt.
+Apatite as a place to look for semi-precious stones and other minerals.

-In the 1880s, some 1500 tourmaline crystals were removed from an exploratory mine here.
-These varied in length from 1⁄2" to 4", occurring in lovely shades of pastel pink, blue, lilac, yellow and green.
+In the 1880s, some 1,500 tourmaline crystals were removed from an exploratory mine here.
+They varied in length from 1⁄2" to 4", occurring in lovely shades of pastel pink, blue, lilac, yellow and green.
 The American Museum of Natural History in New York City displays an exquisite green rectangular tourmaline stone weighing 11.87 carats that was cut from Mt.
 Apatite.

 In 1902, the Maine Feldspar Company began mining feldspar at Mt.
 Apatite.
-During this early period, a massive crystal of smoky quartz of approximately 19 1⁄2" long and 9 1⁄2" thick was discovered.
+During this early period, a massive crystal of smoky quartz of approximately 19 1/2" long and 9 1⁄2" thick was discovered.
 Large masses of flawless material may be seen in this specimen, which is deep amber in color.
 This makes up the heart of the museum display at Perham's of West Paris.